BivalentXX/video-subscription-player/README.md

-1) First major app.
+1) First major app based on Netflix.
 Followed Karl Hadwens' tutorial.
 2) all animation logic is in components.js [DONE]
 3) All user input logic is in the containers.js
 4) All global app state functionas are in the pages.js